KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 # Use plot_phase_portrait
-force_field=True draws arrows in the direction of the flow
+force_field=True draws arrows in the direction of the flow \
+Note that the force_field is drawn for the differential equation without coupling!
+Therefore, it is not precise but accurate enough to get an idea of the flow.

 Example: same example as for plot activity \
           G = nx.grid_2d_graph(3, 3) \